ankaAR/bestiario5e/_creatures/demilich.md

 ### Acciones

 ***Howl (Recarga 5-6).*** The demilich emits a bloodcurdling howl.
 Each creature within 30 feet of the demilich that can hear the howl must succeed on a DC 15 Constitution saving throw or drop to 0 hit points.
-On a successful save, the creature is frightened until the end of its next turn.
+On a successful save, the creature is asustado until the end of its next turn.

 ***Life Drain.*** The demilich targets up to three creatures that it can see within 10 feet of it.
 Each target must succeed on a DC 19 Constitution saving throw or take 21 (6d6) necrotic damage, and the demilich regains hit points equal to the total damage dealt to all targets.